• Skip to primary navigation

 • 1 teaspoon kosher salt

-Tips for Easier Meal Prepping
+Tips for Meal Prep for One Person

-March 8, 2021 by Kathryn Alexander Leave a Comment
+March 8, 2021 by Kathryn Alexander

 I previously published a giant how-to on meal prepping for an entire week.
 It makes a crazy amount of food, most of which you can freeze if you don’t use.
 It’s a great option that shows how to realistically cook a lot of food with just a couple hours.